 8. Be kind

 Supermarket staff are putting their own health at risk by serving the public every day.

-You might have to wait longer than usual to pay or even get into the store, and you may well not find everything on your shopping list – but this isn’t the store staff’s fault.
+You might have to wait longer than usual to pay or even get into the store, but this isn’t the store staff’s fault.

 A smile and a ‘Thank you’ will go a long way to keeping supermarket workers’ spirits up as they work tirelessly to feed the nation.

 - Find out more: coronavirus supermarkets latest